JThomas404/cloud-resume-challenge/CRC-Phase-Documentation.md

 - **Industry Alignment**: Adoption of enterprise patterns and practices used in production environments
 - **Innovation Mindset**: Integration of emerging technologies like AI and modern deployment strategies

-**For Hiring Managers**: This progression demonstrates not just technical skill acquisition, but the ability to think strategically about architecture, security, and business impact - essential qualities for senior cloud engineering roles.
+This progression demonstrates not just technical skill acquisition, but the ability to think strategically about architecture, security, and business impact - essential qualities for senior cloud engineering roles.

 **CloudForgeX Repository**: [https://github.com/JThomas404/cloudforgex](https://github.com/JThomas404/cloudforgex)